 How to Apply the Trends Today: Practical Actions

-Here are examples to get started now:
+Here are examples to start now:

-• Separate long videos into short segments, with complete messages in up to 60 seconds.
+- Separate long videos into short segments, with complete messages in up to 60 seconds.

-• Test vertical and horizontal formats, assessing performance on different platforms.
+- Test vertical and horizontal formats, assessing performance on different platforms.

-• Let AI suggest subtitles, titles, and hashtags, optimizing reach.
+- Let AI suggest subtitles, titles, and hashtags, optimizing reach.

 The best part?
 All these actions can be done using platforms like VDClip, which democratize access to cutting-edge technology.
-Thus, even solo creators or small businesses can compete on equal footing with larger producers.
+Thus, even solo creators or small businesses can compete on equal footing with large producers.

 Testing and experimenting is the secret behind every viral.